 The CVIP in consultation with the Vice Chancellor for Research shall have responsibility for commercial development and administration of all University-owned Intellectual Property.
 This commercial development will ordinarily occur through licensing of Inventions, Copyrightable Works, or Materials to a company.
-If the CVIP is successful in its
+If the CVIP is successful in its commercialization efforts, the inventor or creator will share in the economic rewards, as will the department and campus.

 - 1. Distribution of Non-Equity Revenue Derived from Commercialization Royalty income and other non-equity revenue derived from the licensing of University-owned Intellectual Property will be distributed at the end of each accounting period as follows: - a.
-The University will be reimbursed for any out-of-pocket expenses incurred in obtaining and maintaining patent or copyright protection for a specific item of Intellectual Property, and in evaluating and marketing such Intellectual Property. - b.
-The remaining net income will be distributed as follows: - ° Fifteen percent (15%) to the CVIP to fund patents, CVIP operations, and research grants - ° Thirty percent (30%) to the inventor or creator - ° Fifteen percent (15%) to the department or program of the inventor or creator - $^{\circ}$ Forty percent (40%) to the campus of the inventor or creator
+The University will be reimbursed for any out-of-pocket expenses incurred in obtaining and maintaining patent or copyright protection for a specific item of Intellectual Property, and in evaluating and marketing such Intellectual Property.

+- b.
+The remaining net income will be distributed as follows: - •Fifteen percent (15%) to the CVIP to fund patents, CVIP operations, and research grants - •Thirty percent (30%) to the inventor or creator - •Fifteen percent (15%) to the department or program of the inventor or creator - •Forty percent (40%) to the campus of the inventor or creator